soracom/multus-multivpc-cni/README.md

 ### Taint Controller (Optional)

-Runs a simple reconcile loop that adds a “not ready for Multus” taint to nodes where the ENI agent Pod is not yet Running+Ready, and removes the taint once the agent is ready on that node.
+Runs a simple reconcile loop that adds a “not ready for Multus” taint to nodes where the ENI agent Pod is not yet Running + Ready, and removes the taint once the agent is ready on that node.
 This prevents secondary-network Pods from scheduling onto nodes that cannot yet attach secondary ENIs.

 - Watches agent Pods on each node and builds a ready/unready map; no AWS calls are made.